SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 import WindDirection from "com/myorg/myapp/control/WindDirection";
 ```

-3. Create a `QUnit.module` for the basic checks and a `QUnit.test` to validate the control properties:
+3. Below, create a `QUnit.module` for the basic checks and a `QUnit.test` to validate the control properties:

 ```ts
 QUnit.module("Basic Checks");